 "Uh, seriously?
 The lights went out again!
-What the fuck!"
+What the faack!"

-The person groaned and rocked their head to one side before sighing.
-A few people stared at him while he quickly sank into the background.
+A man groaned and tilted his head to one side before sighing.
+A few people stared at him for a moment, then sank back into the background.

-Complains rose for the crowd inside, their voice clashing with others as their frustration and disappointment played across their faces.
+Complaints rose from the crowd, their voices clashing as frustration and disappointment played across their faces.

-For little Yan, it meant nothing.
-She kept nibbling on her sweet round bread—soft and warm, topped with a layer of sugar cut semi neatly.
+She kept nibbling on her sweet round bread—soft and warm, topped with a layer of sugar.

-Her bites broke the bread apart, sugar crumbs sticking to her face.
-She swallowed, then tore off a piece of the soft bread and handed it to the woman with a soft smile.
+Each bite broke it apart a little more, sugar crumbs sticking to her face.
+She swallowed, then tore off a piece of the soft bread and held it out to the woman with a small smile.

 "Thank you."

-The woman replied, tossing the piece into her mouth before chewing slowly.
-The faint hum of boiling water became the only sound while the brewers fell silent.
+The woman replied, tossing the piece into her mouth and chewing slowly.
+For a moment, the faint hum of boiling water became the only sound.

-The headlights from the cars outside bringing them some comfort, illuminating the inside in moving stripes of light.
+Headlights from the cars outside brought them a little comfort, illuminating the café in moving stripes of light.

 clnng—clnng—clnng!

-Heads turned toward the source of the sound, catching sight of a flashlight hanging from a minimalist chandelier.
+Heads turned toward the sound, catching sight of a flashlight hanging from a minimalist chandelier.
 One of the baristas grabbed the ladder, folded it, then quickly lifted it and hauled it out of sight.

 A young man stepped forward, clearing his throat into his fist.
-A few people quieted down once he opened his mouth.
+A few people quieted down when he opened his mouth.

 "Ahm—"

-The lights turned back on, the sound of the brewers powering up following it.
-Clicks repeated in the background while someone cursed from the back—something crashing from behind the wall of brewers, filling their ears.
+The lights turned back on, followed by the sound of the brewers powering up.
+Clicks repeated in the background.
+Someone cursed from the back, then something crashed behind the wall of brewers, the noise filling their ears.

-The barista spoke, moving behind a register while asking the person in line for his order.
-A sheepish smile plastering itself on his face.
+The new barista stepped behind the register and asked the next person in line for his order, a sheepish smile plastered across her face.

-Another worker came from somewhere, unfolded the ladder, then climbed onto the steps again to unbind the flashlight and switch it off.
+Another worker appeared from somewhere, unfolded the ladder, then climbed onto the steps again to unbind the flashlight.

-The woman's bracelet let out a soft ding, regaining some semblance of a connection when the screen finished loading—they waited several minutes before her name was called.
+The woman's bracelet let out a soft ding, some semblance of connection returning when the screen finally loaded.
+They waited several more minutes before her name was called.

-A Coelhinho barista called out to her, his floppy ears pinned flat on his head—making him look rather innocent.
+A Coelhinho barista called out to her, his floppy ears pinned flat against his head, making him look rather childish.

 Valentina stood and walked to the counter.
-She spun two warm cups, picking them up after reading her name on both, and carried them back to their table.
+She spun the two warm cups, picked them up after reading her name on both and carried them back to the table.

-She took a sip from one while sliding out her chair with one foot, and sat down with a soft thud.
+She took a sip from one while sliding out her chair with one foot, sitting down with a soft thud.

-Her face scrunched up from the bitter taste, and she offered it to the man while reaching out, taking a sip from the other drink.
-He took it and drank, his expression barely changing—if at all.
+Her face scrunched at the bitter taste.
+She handed the cup to the man and took a sip from the other drink instead.
+He accepted it and drank, his expression barely changing—if at all.

-Her bracelet rang softly as a screen popped up, quickly taking a sip and flicking her wrist like she was about to throw a thumbs up.
+Quickly taking a sip, flicking her wrist like she was about to throw a thumbs up.

-The caller ID glitched around when a distorted voice came through—"H-Hello?...lo..."—the questioning tone repeating a few more times before the call abruptly cut off.
+The caller ID glitched about right when a distorted voice came through—"H-Hello?...lo..."—the questioning tone repeating a few more times before the call abruptly cut off.

 "Ahh!
 Again...whyyy..."

-Valentina whined, placing her cheek on a propped-up hand and letting out a sigh, complaining for the umpteenth.
+Valentina whined, placing her cheek on a propped-up hand and letting out a sigh, complaining for the umpteenth time.

 "Its been this way the whole month...Tch...I don't even have their address."